51 migrants die after trailer abandoned in San Antonio heat

 SAN ANTONIO (AP) — Desperate families of migrants from Mexico and Central America frantically sought word of their loved ones as authorities began the grim task Tuesday of identifying 51 people who died after being abandoned in a tractor-trailer without air conditioning in the sweltering Texas heat.

-It was the worst tragedy to claim the lives of migrants smuggled across the border from Mexico.
+It was the deadliest tragedy to claim the lives of migrants smuggled across the border from Mexico.

 The driver of the truck and two other people were arrested, U.S. Rep. Henry Cuellar of Texas told The Associated Press.

 He said the truck had passed through a Border Patrol checkpoint northeast of Laredo, Texas, on Interstate 35.
-He didn’t know if migrants were inside the truck when it cleared the checkpoint.
+He did not know if migrants were inside the truck when it cleared the checkpoint.

+Investigators traced the truck’s registration to a residence in San Antonio and detained two men from Mexico for possession of weapons, according to criminal complaints filed by the U.S. attorney’s office.
+The complaints did not make any specific allegations related to the deaths.

 The bodies were discovered Monday afternoon on the outskirts of San Antonio when a city worker heard a cry for help from the truck parked on a lonely back road and found the gruesome scene inside, Police Chief William McManus said.
 Hours later, body bags lay spread on the ground.

-Forty-six people were found dead at the scene, authorities said.
-Five more later died after being taken to hospitals, said Bexar County Judge Nelson Wolff, the county’s top elected official.
-Most of the dead were males, he said.

-The death count was the highest ever from a smuggling incident in the United States, according to Craig Larrabee, acting special agent in charge of Homeland Security Investigations in San Antonio.
+The death count was the highest ever from a smuggling attempt in the United States, according to Craig Larrabee, acting special agent in charge of Homeland Security Investigations in San Antonio.

-“This is a horror that surpasses anything we’ve experienced before,” said San Antonio Mayor Ron Nirenberg.
+“This is a horror that surpasses anything we’ve experienced before,” San Antonio Mayor Ron Nirenberg said.
 “And it’s sadly a preventable tragedy.”

 President Joe Biden called the deaths “horrifying and heartbreaking.”